www.ddmcd.com

 At some point asking for diclosure of AI use may become like asking if you used a built in spreadsheet formula or -- in previous years -- asking if you used a slide rule (or going back even further, if you used an abacus).

 Text copyright (c) 2024 by Dennis D. McDonald.
 The image at the top was created using Microsoft Image Creator using the following prompt: “Please draw a cartoon of a haggard author sitting in front of a computer who, facing an approaching deadline, is desperate to complete the writing of a long and complex document.”
-(If you want to see some interesting results, try pasting this prompt into a variety of image-generating AI tools and see what come out.)
+(If you want to see some interesting results, try pasting this prompt into a variety of image-generating AI tools and see what comes out.)

 More on “Content Creation and Management”